Fine and Applied Arts:

 Art & Design:

-encompasses fine arts classes such as drawing, painting, ceramics, sculpture, photography, jewelry making, art history, graphic design, and art education.
+encompasses fine arts classes such as drawing, painting, ceramics, or sculpture.
+As well as photography, jewelry making, art history, graphic design, and art education.

 Communication: